moroen/IKEA-Tradfri-plugin/README.md

 # Plugin

-Since domoticz plugins doesn't support COAP and also doesn't allow threads or async calls, the IKEA-tradfri plugin contains two parts, the domoticz plugin and a python3 IKEA-tradfri adaptor written with the twisted framework.
+Since domoticz plugins doesn't support COAP and also doesn't allow threads or async calls, the IKEA-tradfri plugin contains two parts, the domoticz plugin and a python3 IKEA-tradfri adaptor.
 The adaptor needs to be running at all times, and is intented to be run as a service using systemd.

 # What's supported
 The plugin supports and is able to controll the following devices: